YottaDB/YDBDoc/MessageRecovery/errors.rst

 NCTCOLLSPGBL, Database region rrrr contains portion of spanning global ^gggg and so cannot support non-zero numeric collation type

-Run Time Error: This indicates that region rrrr contains parts of a global gggg that spans multiple regions according to the current global directory but the directory tree in rrrr indicates gggg has a non-zero numeric collation type.
+Run Time Error: This indicates that region rrrr contains parts of a global gggg that spans multiple regions according to the current global directory, but the directory tree in rrrr indicates that gggg has a non-zero numeric collation type.

 Action: Spanning globals only support a value of zero for numeric collation (i.e. numbers collate as numbers, not as strings).
-Access region rrrr using a temporary global directory that maps all names (including gggg) to rrrr, extract the gggg global, KILL it, use $$set^%^GBLDEF to fix the numeric collation to 0, reload the global from the extract, switch back to the regular global directory.
-An alternative recovery action that does not require extract/load is to change the global directory so gggg is no longer a spanning global or has no mappings into any region that collates numbers using their string value.
+Access region rrrr using a temporary global directory that maps all names (including gggg) to rrrr, extract the gggg global, KILL it, use $$set^%^GBLDEF to fix the numeric collation to 0, reload the global from the extract, and switch back to the regular global directory.
+An alternative recovery action that does not require extract/load is to change the global directory, so that gggg is no longer a spanning global or has no mappings into any region that collates numbers using their string value.

 ----------------------
 NEEDTRIGUPGRD